 A revised area of occupancy derived from these localities suggests the true area of occupancy may be 10-12 km².

-The Gulbaru leaf-tailed gecko appears to be completely forest and rainforest dependent.
+The Gulbaru leaf-tailed gecko is terrestrial and appears to be completely forest and rainforest dependent.

 The Gulbaru leaf-tailed gecko inhabits subtropical/tropical moist lowland forests and seasonal/intermittent/irregular wetlands, such as rivers, streams, and creeks.
 It occupies steep rocky habitats inside rainforest.